Ahad Cheema case: NAB quotes billions for media, millions for courts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+While the NAB press release talks of “billions of rupees” and its reference quotes Rs352 million worth of assets, sources close to the accused in Ashiana case say if the latest reference is taken as a case study it will expose the expertise and integrity of the Bureau’s investigators.

+According to NAB reference, Ahad had accumulated Rs352 million worth assets beyond his sources but the sources close to the officer say that the properties and amount counted by the Bureau include Rs180 million assets belonging to his relatives and even their business partners.
+Another Rs70 million is a gifted property attributed to the accused whereas Rs45 million of installments have also been counted as paid.

-Out of the Rs449 million, family resources, including sale of ancestral property and remittance from brother.
+It is added that land measuring 99 Kanal in village Tehra and 3 Kanal at Bedian is a baseless assertion of the investigating agency.
+The reference deliberately ignored the proofs provided regarding disinvestment and other joint family resources, including sale of ancestral property and remittance from brother.
 Income of Rs60 million to Rs70 million has been ignored to frame the case, it is alleged.

 “While the NAB claim would be adjudicated, one may ask at this stage about the fate of the reported (by media) claims of NAB made immediately after Ahad’s arrest about detection of offshore accounts in Turkey, Portugal and the headlines where ‘sources’ reported detection of assets worth billions of dollars,” a source said, adding if the NAB could not explain why the billions shared with the media, have become millions in the reference.